Symmetry and symmetry breaking for the fractional Caffarelli-Kohn-Nirenberg inequality: Abstract

 In this paper, we will consider the fractional Caffarelli-Kohn-Nirenberg inequality

 where $\gamma\in(0,1)$, $n\geq 2$, and $\alpha,\beta\in\r$ satisfy

 and the exponent $p$ is chosen to be

 such that the inequality is invariant under scaling.
-We shall extend the results for the local case.
 We first study the existence and nonexistence of extremal solutions.
-Our next goal is to show some results for the symmetry and symmetry breaking region for the minimizers.
-In order to get these results we reformulate the fractional Caffarelli-Kohn-Nirenberg inequality in cylindrical variables and we provide a non-local ODE to find the radially symmetric solutions.
-We also get non-degeneracy of critical points and uniqueness of minimizers in the radial symmetry class.
+Our next goal is to show some results on the symmetry and symmetry breaking region for the minimizers; these suggest the existence of a Felli-Schneider type curve separating both regions but, surprisingly, we find a novel behavior as $\alpha\to -2\gamma$.
+The main idea in the proofs, as in the classical case, is to reformulate the fractional Caffarelli-Kohn-Nirenberg inequality in cylindrical variables.
+Then, in order to find the radially symmetric solutions we need to solve a non-local ODE.

+For this equation we also get uniqueness of minimizers in the radial symmetry class; indeed, we show that the unique continuation argument of Frank-Lenzmann (Acta'13) can be applied to more general operators with good spectral properties.
+We provide, in addition, a completely new proof of non-degeneracy which works for all critical points.
+It is based on the variation of constants approach and the non-local Wronskian of Ao-Chan-DelaTorre-Fontelos-Gonz\'alez-Wei (Duke'19).